 - Observing the travel industry at large, it seems there are more men in leadership positions than women.
 That is why it is more important than ever to encourage opportunity and provide exposure to women in the travel industry.

 - The biggest challenge to women in leadership is self-doubt.
-“A behavioral study has shown this best exemplified by the following example.
-There are five prerequisites for a job: a man has two of the five, he will still apply and talk his way into the interview.
+“A behavioural study has shown this best exemplified by the following example.
+There are five prerequisites for a job; a man has two of the five.
+He will still apply and talk his way into the interview.
 A woman will not apply unless she has all five.” -Maloney

 Q: What does progress look like for you in 2018, in travel management and/or your own career?